Student Loan Interest Deduction

-This credit allows you to reduce your tax bill on a dollar-for-dollar basis, up to $2,000 per return.
+This credit allows you to reduce your tax bill on a dollar-for-dollar basis.

-There is no limit to the number of years this credit can be claimed for each student.
+There is no limit to the number of years this credit can be claimed, but there are income limits.

 Tax Considerations for Loan Forgiveness

-Loan amounts forgiven through PSLF are not currently taxable; however, loan amounts forgiven due to reaching the end of the repayment term for IBR, PAYE and REPAYE are currently taxable.
+Loan amounts forgiven through PSLF are not taxable; however, loan amounts forgiven by reaching the end of the repayment term for an income-driven repayment plan are taxable.

-The American Rescue Plan Act of 2021 modified the treatment of student loan forgiveness for discharges in 2021 through 2025.
-See Chapter 5 of Publication 970 for more information.
+The American Rescue Plan Act of 2021 did modify the treatment of student loan forgiveness for discharges in 2021 through 2025.
+See Publication 970 for more information about this topic.